 Dig through your wardrobe

-Are your wardrobes stuffed with clothes you rarely use?
+Are your wardrobes stuffed with clothes you rarely wear?
 Make some time to root through your clothes and ask yourself how many times you’ve worn them in the past year.
-If it’s a big fat zero, the chances are you won’t even notice it gone.
+If it’s a big fat zero, the chances are you won’t even notice it's gone.

 Look in the loft

 When it comes to clutter, the ‘out of sight, out of mind’ technique is a firm favourite.
 But when was the last time you had a good clear-out in the loft?
 If it’s been a while, there could be loads of opportunities to sell some unused items.
-Remember to tread carefully and have someone on hand to hold the ladder in place.
+Remember to tread carefully and have someone on hand to help you bring things downstairs, and hold the ladder in place.